yasoob/intermediatePython/classes.rst

 -  ``__init__``

-It is a class innitializer.
+It is a class initializer.
 Whenever an instance of a class is created it's ``__init__`` method.
 For instance:

 .. code:: python